Governance Audit

 - Core Project Team Communication Protocols Document

-- Project Management Tool Access and Configuration
+- Project Management Tools and Systems Setup

-- Initial Project Plan and Schedule
+- Detailed Project Plan and Schedule

 Responsible Body/Role: Core Project Team